 The big difference between painting and refacing your cabinets is pretty simple.
 Painting your existing cabinets freshens up the existing look of your kitchen cabinetry while refacing them gives it a new look almost entirely.

 Either way, both choices give you a less expensive option in lieu of doing a full replacement, which is great for any homeowner on a budget.
 The cost of replacing kitchen cabinets is much higher than painting or refacing.

-While painting tends to be the cheaper of the two, painted cabinets build up grease and dust more easily than refaced cabinets, so they’ll require more maintenance, unless you use a speciality company like Spray-Net.
-Their formula actually gives you a flawless finish that is EASY TO CLEAN.
+While painting tends to be the cheaper of the two, painted cabinets build up grease and dust more easily than refaced cabinets, so they’ll require more maintenance, unless you use a speciality company.

 You don’t want outdated or damaged cabinets to ruin the look of your kitchen or bathroom.
 Replacing your cabinets is one way to add an instant update, but you could also reface them instead.
 The better option depends on your budget and the layout or condition of the existing cabinets.